htay-coder/ssh-bruteforce/README.md

  - Install External Modules:
    `pip install pwntools paramiko`.

- - Change the IP Address of the victim aswell, wordlist to use aswell the username to attack.
+ - Change the IP Address of the victim, wordlist to use aswell the username to attack.

  - Run ssh-bruteforce.py on the attacker machine:
    `python ssh-bruteforce.py`.